owut: OpenWrt Upgrade Tool

 owut

-is a standard, optional OpenWrt package, available on all platforms supported by SNAPSHOT or release builds from 24.x and later.
+is a standard, optional OpenWrt package, available on all platforms supported by SNAPSHOT builds on the main branch, or release builds with version 24.10 and later.

-If you find that you need a feature that is not in your current version of owut
+If you find that you need a feature or bug fix that is not in your current version of owut

 , you can upgrade as follows.